cnb0/learning-finops/README.md

     - The fundamental capabilities and functions needed to manage public cloud cost & usage

 3.Describe the responsibilities of engineering and operations team members in the performance of those functions

 4.Enumerate how the engineer’s job has changed from on-premises traditional IT to cloud

 5.Explain

-     - strategies engineers can take to integrate cost awareness into architecture, design, build and operate processes
+     - strategies engineers can take to integrate cost awareness into architecture, design,build and operate processes
      - strategies for engineering and operations teams to better integrate with other functional groups to derive more value from public cloud use
 ```